Home Blog CDL with DUI?

 2. The "Insurance Wall": The Real Boss of Trucking

-You might find a trucking company owner who likes you.
+You might find a small trucking company owner who likes you.
 They might believe in second chances.
 They might want to hand you the keys right now.

 But they can't.